wavemaker/docs/learn/react-native/expo-apk-debug.md

 ```

-## Preparing for Debugging Android
+## Preparing for Debugging Android App

 1. Make sure that the Android phone is connected to your system with a USB.
 2. Execute **adb devices** and check whether your phone is in the command output.